cortexlabs/cortex/docs/troubleshooting/tf-session-in-predict.md

 TypeError: Cannot interpret feed_dict key as Tensor: Tensor Tensor("Placeholder:0", shape=(1, ?), dtype=int32) is not an element of this graph.
 ```

-To avoid this error, you can set the default graph and session before running the prediction in the `predict()` method:
+To avoid this error, you can set the default graph before running the prediction in the `predict()` method:

 ```python